 See more pictures of Funter Bay here:

 Funter Bay was the site of a World War II internment camp for Aleuts relocated 1500 miles from their homes in the Pribilof Islands.
-Evacuees from St. Paul were housed in an abandoned cannery, and evacuees from St. George were housed at an old mine site across the bay.
-The injustices they suffered were the subject of the US Congress' Aleut Restitution Act of 1988.
+Evacuees from the island of St. Paul were housed in an abandoned cannery, and evacuees from the island of St. George were housed at an old mine site across the bay.
+The injustices they suffered were the subject of the U.S. Congress' Aleut Restitution Act of 1988.

 A large salmon cannery at Funter Bay was built in 1902 and operated until 1931.
 A lack of maintenance eventually led to the collapse of most of the large structures.
 Local residents salvaged some of the wood for cabins and by the 1990s most of the remaining cannery structures were razed.
 Read more here and here.
 Click here to download the CoastView app and explore Funter Bay.